flatsheet/flatsheet.github.io/roadmap.md

 ---

 # Flatsheet v1.0 Roadmap
-A plan for Flatsheet v1.0, including roadmaps for the technical and outreach sides of the project, and a timeline for the next two months.
+A plan for Flatsheet v1.0, including roadmaps for the technical and outreach sides of the project.
 This document is still a work in progress.
 Feedback in the [GitHub issues queue for this site](https://github.com/flatsheet/flatsheet.github.io/issues) or sent to hi@flatsheet.io is welcome.

 ## Technical

-### Field/user testing
+### Concurrent editing
-- Recruit members of Code for Seattle and members of other Code for America brigades to test out Flatsheet
+- Show fields that collaborators are currently editing
-- Run at least two user testing sessions in Seattle
+- Track which users edited which fields / track versions
-- Work with one or two news organizations to identify use cases specific to building news apps.
+- This feature will require some significant refactoring / replacement of components of the initial prototype.

 ### Collaborators
 - Add collaborators to a sheet